garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Adding the related-entity directly
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-When the related-entity is to be added directly without mapping with the parent-entity object, save it using the Repository interface for related-entity.
+When a related-entity object is to be added directly without linking it with the parent-entity object, save it using the Repository interface of related-entity.

  .. code-block:: java